St. Peter’s Basilica Review – Highlights, Rooftop, Queuing Time

 St. Peter’s Basilica Review – St. Peter’s Basilica (Basilica di San Pietro), also known as St. Peter’s Cathedral, is the holiest landmark in the Catholic world and the largest church in the world.
 It is a must-visit spot for first-time visitors to Rome.
-This article provides an overview of St. Peter’s Basilica’s history, must-see highlights (including Pietà, the Chair of St. Peter, St. Peter’s Tomb, and the Dome), the best time to visit, ticket information, and transportation details, helping you plan your trip to Rome with ease.
+This article shares my personal experience and provides an overview of St. Peter’s Basilica’s history, must-see highlights (including Pietà, the Chair of St. Peter, St. Peter’s Tomb, and the Dome), the best time to visit, ticket information, and transportation details.

 Why Should You Visit St. Peter’s Basilica?
 (History and Features)